I turned on the webcast for the ALA awards yesterday morning and Ella kept asking me, “Which books got the gold stickers?”

 Also?
 I never love Twitter more than I do during the award announcements because my entire feed is just one excited or disappointed tweet after another about the awards.
 Nerd heaven.

-Anyway, I’m sure you’re all dying to hear my deep thoughts about what won.
+Anyway, I’m sure you’re all dying to hear my deep thoughts about the Caldecott winners.

 Caldecotts first, since that was the award I was most in the know about this year.